1982 NCAA Division II soccer tournament

-The 1982 NCAA Division II Soccer Championship was the eleventh annual tournament held by the NCAA to determine the top men's Division II college soccer program in the United States.
+The 1982 NCAA Division II soccer tournament was the 11th annual tournament organized by the National Collegiate Athletic Association to determine the national men's college soccer champion among its Division II members in the United States.

+The final match was played at Florida International University in Miami, Florida in December 4.

 Florida International defeated Southern Connecticut State in the final, 2–1, to win their first Division II national title.
 The Panthers (16-3-1) were coached by Karl Kremser.

-The final match was played on December 4 at Florida International University in Miami, Florida.